-This is an extract from my coming book, From Depression to Contentment: A self-therapy guide.
+This is an extract from my just-published book, From Depression to Contentment: A self-therapy guide.

 I will now demonstrate that reincarnation occurs.
 I will show that it is no more a matter of belief than, say, the adaptive value of sickle-cell anaemia.
 For millions of people, me included, it is based on personal experience.
 As I’ve described in Ascending Spiral, in 2007 I recovered memories from five past lives.
 More recently, I exchanged hypnotic past life regression with a colleague in Scotland, via video conferencing.
 She recovered a couple of past lives, and so did I. However, going through the exercise, I heard a voice that was not a voice, but a thought that was not my thought: “It is only spending time.”
 This told me that the lives I recalled in 2007 were the only ones I needed to know, in order to do my work in this life.